• Skip to primary navigation

 Costa Rica is a dangerous country

 Although crime does happen here, Costa Rica is a relatively safe country.
-The biggest crime is petty theft and it is very difficult to get a gun in Costa Rica.
+The biggest crime is petty theft and it is difficult to legally get a gun in Costa Rica.
 Their government is stable and they haven’t had an army since 1954.
-In fact, it is one of 23 countries in the world that do not have an active army.
-Instead, they spend their money on healthcare and education.

 Costa Rica is a popular family and solo traveler destination due to its reputation as one of the safest countries in Latin America.